DivineScholarEngineer/chatgpt_clone/README.md

 # ChatGPT Clone

 A minimal self-hosted ChatGPT-style interface backed by Django, SQLite, and an optional Hugging Face transformers text-generation pipeline.
+The codebase is split into dedicated **Backend** and **Frontend** folders to keep the Django server concerns separate from the static UI assets.

 The project includes:

 - ✅ A ChatGPT-inspired web UI with conversation history, file uploads, and attachment previews.
 - ✅ A Django backend that stores conversations/messages/attachments in SQLite.